 Shaping the tulips

 Use a cookie scoop to portion the dough so all pieces are uniform in size.
 The cake pop dough consistency is the key to creating smooth cake pops.
-Please refer to this tutorial for making your cake pop dough to become familiar with the process.

 For tightly closed tulips